This new sentiment index aims to help founders time their fundraising

 The firm has been working to differentiate itself through a series of tools that outsiders might find useful, including, last month, by publishing a detailed equity report about Snap prior to its IPO.

-Asked what motivated the firm to create this next index, Chien called a lack of transparency into investor sentiment a “core market problem” that the firm decided it was possible to address.
+As for motivated the firm to create this index, Chien says he sees the lack of transparency into private market investor sentiment as a “core market problem” that the firm was capable of addressing, with Li’s help.

-As he noted in our call yesterday, “When it comes to the public market, you can pull up any index, and at a glance, know how investors are feeling in a particular geography or about a particular industry.
+“When it comes to the public market,” says Chien, “you can pull up any index, and at a glance, know how investors are feeling in a particular geography or about a particular industry.
 If market caps are rising, they’re bullish; if they’re falling, they’re bearish.”

 It’s not nearly so easy in the comparatively opaque world of startups, where VCs are largely relying on data points within their own portfolios, and founders are dependent on the funding announcements they see, and the anecdotes they hear at networking events.